Is it hard to live alone on a monthly salary of 200,000 yen? A thorough explanation of the real cost of living and money-saving tips

 35,000 to 100,000 yen

-If you cut down on food and entertainment expenses, you will have enough room to save even if your take-home pay is only 200,000 yen.
+If you cut down on food and entertainment expenses, you will have the luxury of saving even if your take-home pay is 200,000 yen.

-Even if your take-home pay is 200,000 yen, it is possible to save a certain amount every month if you manage your finances well.
+Even if your take-home pay is 200,000 yen, it is possible to save a certain amount each month depending on how you manage your finances.
 We will introduce how much you can actually save in different scenarios.

 Rent: 55,000 yen (suburbs of Tokyo/region)